simarssidhu/Pi-Approximation/README.md

 This program will store the value of your ![pi](http://mathurl.com/6cu2u8.png) approximation in a .txt file called `pi.txt`.
 To change the precision of the value stored, you can change the variable `Precision` in the PiApprox.m.

 Try playing around with the variables `x` and `Exponent` to see which values arrive to the approximation quicker.

+## Python port performance

+The Python script mirrors the MATLAB loop but relies on pure-Python arbitrary precision arithmetic by default.
+That makes the million-digit run significantly slower than MATLAB's symbolic toolbox, which calls into the compiled GMP/MPFR libraries.
+Installing [`gmpy2`](https://pypi.org/project/gmpy2/) lets `mpmath` switch to those libraries and the script automatically uses that faster backend when it is present.
+If even that is not enough, the remaining option is to implement the loop in C or C++ directly on top of GMP/MPFR so the entire computation stays in compiled code.